 Oakhurst is a tiny town located in the state of Texas.
 With a population of 148 people and just one neighborhood, Oakhurst is the 1032nd largest community in Texas.

-When you are in Oakhurst, you'll notice that it is more blue-collar than most other communities in America.
-48.12% of Oakhurst’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Oakhurst is a blue-collar town, with 48.12% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Oakhurst is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Oakhurst who work in teaching (28.57%), maintenance occupations (16.54%), and healthcare (6.77%).

 In Oakhurst, however, the average commute to work is quite long.
 On average, people spend 42.69 minutes each day getting to work, which is significantly higher than the national average.

-Oakhurst is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Oakhurst does not have a public transit system used by locals to get to and from work.

 The per capita income in Oakhurst in 2022 was $31,345, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $125,380 for a family of four.
 However, Oakhurst contains both very wealthy and poor people as well.
 Oakhurst also has one of the higher rates of people living in poverty in the nation, with 30.08% of its population below the federal poverty line.